s-plane (Drag the 'X')

 • Drag the poles in the s-plane to see the time-domain mode change instantly.

-• Notice how poles in the Left Half-Plane (LHP) always produce decaying signals (Stable).
+• For a causal impulse response, poles in the Left Half-Plane (LHP) produce decaying modes and are BIBO stable.

 • Poles in the Right Half-Plane (RHP) produce growing signals that eventually blow up (Unstable).